 Reticuloendothelial cells retain iron from senescent RBCs, making iron unavailable for Hb synthesis.
 There is thus a failure to compensate for the anemia with increased RBC production.
 Macrophage-derived cytokines (eg, IL-1β, tumor necrosis factor-α, interferon-β) in patients with infections, inflammatory states, and cancer cause or contribute to the decrease in EPO production and the impaired iron metabolism.

 Clinical findings are usually those of the underlying disorder (infection, inflammation, or cancer).
 Anemia of chronic disease is suspected in patients with microcytic or marginal normocytic anemia with chronic infection, inflammation, or cancer.
 If anemia of chronic disease is suspected, serum iron, transferrin, transferrin receptor, and serum ferritin are measured.
-Hb usually is > 8 g/dL unless an additional mechanism contributes to anemia (see also Table 1: Anemias Caused by Deficient Erythropoiesis: Differential Diagnosis of Microcytic Anemia Due to Decreased RBC Production).
-If iron deficiency is present in addition to anemia of chronic disease, serum ferritin generally remains < 100 ng/mL, and, if there is infection, inflammation, or cancer, a ferritin level of slightly < 100 ng/mL suggests that iron deficiency is superimposed on anemia of chronic disease.
+Hb usually is > 8 g/dL unless an additional mechanism contributes to anemia (see also see Differential Diagnosis of Microcytic Anemia Due to Decreased RBC Production).
+If there is infection, inflammation, or cancer, a serum ferritin level of slightly < 100 ng/mL suggests that iron deficiency is superimposed on anemia of chronic disease.
 However, because serum ferritin may be falsely elevated as an acute-phase reactant, the serum transferrin receptor measurement may better differentiate iron deficiency from anemia of chronic disease when serum ferritin is > 100 ng/mL.